Data Structures

 Dictionaries

-Dictionaries are another data structure that are quite similar to a list.
+Dictionaries are another data structure that are similar to a list.
 However, instead of being an ordered collection of elements, a dictionary is a collection of key:value pairs.
-Each key in a dictionary is unique and maps to a value.
+Each key in a dictionary is unique and must be unique and maps to a value.
 This means instead of accessing elements by their integer index, we access values in a dictionary by their keys.

 So let us begin by creating a dictionary that contains the species names as keys and their corresponding genome lengths as values.
-This is a more intuitive way to organize our data, as we can easily access the genome length for a specific species by using the species name as the key.
+This can be a more intuitive way to organize our data, as in this case we can access the genome length for a specific species by using the species name as the key instead of using the index.

 Creating a Dictionary